tooleks/shevchenko-js/README.md

 # shevchenko.js

-JavaScript library for declension of Ukrainian anthroponyms
+JavaScript library for declension of Ukrainian anthroponyms.

 ## Links